DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

     \c dd_transfer_to_vault
     select bag_id, data_supplier from transfer_item;

-Or examine the local transfer results in `dd-vault-ingest-flow/data/rda-bags` and with `start-hsqldb-client.sh` executed in `dd-vault-catalog`.
+Or examine the local transfer results in `dd-vault-ingest/data/rda-bags` and with `start-hsqldb-client.sh` executed in `dd-vault-catalog`.
 The start dialog needs `database.url` specified in `dd-vault-catalog/etc/config.yml`.

 ### Test after deploy

-The catalog results can be found on the VM `dev_transfer`, the service under test (`dd-vault-ingest-flow`) should be deployed on `dev_vaas`, both VMs should be running.
+The catalog results can be found on the VM `dev_transfer`, the service under test (`dd-vault-ingest`) should be deployed on `dev_vaas`, both VMs should be running.

 Make the deposits available that were prepared in `/vagrant/shared`:

-    cd /var/opt/dans.knaw.nl/tmp/auto-ingest # configured in /etc/opt/dans.knaw.nl/dd-vault-ingest-flow/config.ym
+    cd /var/opt/dans.knaw.nl/tmp/auto-ingest # configured in /etc/opt/dans.knaw.nl/dd-vault-ingest/config.ym
     cp -r `readlink -m /vagrant/shared/*/revision*/..` .. # or the actually wrapped bag(s)
     chmod -R 777 ../*7*